HECVAT Category

 Do clients have the option to not participate in or postpone an upgrade to a new release?

-This question is asking whether your organization gives clients control over when software upgrades or new releases are applied to their environments or instances.
+Reviewers want to know how much control clients have over upgrade timing, specifically whether new releases can be applied to their environments on their schedule.
 In a security assessment context, this question evaluates the balance between keeping systems updated with security patches and respecting client operational needs.

 Do you have a fully implemented solution support strategy that defines how many concurrent versions you support?